projectcalico/calico/README.md

 The command will need to be run each time the host is restarted.

 ### Ingress traffic to containers

-if you're trying to host a public facing service on your Calico network then you'll want some way of exposing that service.
+If you're trying to host a public facing service on your Calico network then you'll want some way of exposing that service.
 It's highly desirable that you assign a public IP to your container and peer with your border router so that traffic for that IP is brought to the appropriate compute host.
 If you can't do this and your host already has a public facing IP, then you can use port mapping to get the traffic into the container.

-You will need to run the following commands to on the host that the container is running on.
+You will need to run the following commands on the host that the container is running on.

 ```